 Rogue Nonstandard Model.
 Did LH simply give up too early - maybe some carefully chosen instantiations would produce a valid instantiated VC?
 Surprisingly, this is not the case.
-In fact, verification fails because (2) is refuted by a rogue nonstandard model (Figure 4 in Appendix A.3.1) where the interpretation for the constructors and destructors respects the ADT axioms for Peano and plus satisfies its definition, but there exists an element i' such that $plus(i', Z) \neq plus(Z, i')$ in the model.
+In fact, verification fails because (2) is refuted by a rogue nonstandard model (see the full version of the paper for a description) where the interpretation for the constructors and destructors respects the ADT axioms for Peano and plus satisfies its definition, but there exists an element i' such that $plus(i', Z) \neq plus(Z, i')$ in the model.
 Let us banish such rogue models by proving that adding Z on the right is also an identity,